RaymondWKWong/MetaAnalysis_MetalAM/README.md

 # Usage

 To run the code, please fork this repository and place all files within one folder to work with.

+### Studies Used Within The Meta-Analysis

+We gratefully acknowledge the contributions of researchers whose published data made this meta-analysis possible.

 <p align="center">
   <img src="https://github.com/RaymondWKWong/MetaAnalysis_MetalAM/blob/main/Figures/PCA_Author.png?raw=true" width="75%" />